-A manufacturer of high performance electronic connectors relies on the VISI suite of CAD/CAM solutions to produce multi-impression molds containing hundreds of tiny, difficult to manufacture features.
+A manufacturer of high performance electronic connectors relies on the VISI suite of CAD/CAM solutions to produce multi-impression moulds containing hundreds of tiny, difficult to manufacture features.

 Harwin Plc work with several VISI modules on their Gecko brand of micro miniature shock-proof connectors, which withstand extreme temperatures and are used extensively across a variety of industries including motorsport, energy, avionics, satellites and defence.
 Technical Communications Manager Ben Green says expensive electronic equipment has to work perfectly.
 “Whether it be on an aeroplane, on racing cars or in the driver’s helmet, in a down-hole drilling system, or a satellite application, they all require reliable connectors to ensure they are never going to fail.”

-He says they maximize the number of cavities in their mold tool cassette so that one cassette can mold an entire range.
-A recent Gecko electronic connector had four variations of the component within one mold tool, and being extremely intricate it required around 40 different electrodes.
+He says they maximise the number of cavities in their mould tool cassette so that one cassette can mould an entire range.
+A recent Gecko electronic connector had four variations of the component within one mould tool, and being extremely intricate it required around 40 different electrodes.
 “This is where VISI Electrode and VISI PEPS-Wire proved to be absolutely vital.
 Previously, the toolmakers determined how to spark each of the areas, but now I do it all at the front end with VISI.
 I design the electrodes and they can be machined at the same time as everything else, which is much more efficient.”

 With each module playing a vital role for one particular part of the design and manufacturing cycle, he says the complete VISI suite has become an integral part of their manufacturing processes.